print(“Hello 🙂 I’m Bexa!”)

 I started joining website forums and since then online communities became my support and where I found friendship and learnt new skills.
 I met lots of people all over the world with the same interests and it nourished my interest in design.

-I grew up in social housing in a single-parent household and as my mum was always away working trying to support us I was often babysat or left home alone.
-I secretly struggled with loneliness, self-esteem and mental health issues most of my life.
-I was never happy with who I was and blogging helped me overcome that anger and sadness by writing about my days, my friends and things that I loved.
+I grew up on council estates (social housing) as an only child to a single mother who was always away working trying to support us.
+So I was often babysat or left home alone.
+I struggled with mental health for most of my upbringing but blogging really helped me overcome that by writing about my days, my friends and things that I loved.
 It gave me a platform for my very small voice, an outlet , a hobby and skills to build on.
 That’s why I still love it!

-As an only child, the internet became a place I found refuge as I could do whatever I wanted and I felt like I belonged.
+As a lonely child at home the internet became a place I found refuge as I could do whatever I wanted and I felt like I belonged.
 I was connected to so many awesome people and there was so much I could learn and do.
 I was never bored!

 I was always into Web Design.
 Since I was 13 I’ve run/owned/built/designed and managed websites, ran my own eCommerce store, a banner exchange program for bloggers and forums in the noughties.
 Because of this, I was both into Graphic Design and Website Management.
-Growing up, I didn’t get good enough grades to study Computer Science.
-I even failed Computing at AS Levels…so I took that as a sign I wasn’t good at programming, gave it all up and went down the route of becoming a Designer which I am now grateful for.
+Growing up, I enjoyed programming but didn’t think I was smart enough to study computer science so I decided to go down the route of becoming a Designer, which I was better at and which I am now grateful for.

 My lifelong dream has always been to become a programmer but because I never got to do it I still thought about programming very often for as long as I remember.
 Here’s a very sad and awkward forum post with bad spelling that I found from when I was 14 😂: